fusionx3/fusionx3.github.io/_posts/2017-10-09-Escalation-From-Docker-To-Root-Access.md

 - **Unprotected API**

-	Being one of the suggested OWASP's top 10 most critical web application security risks for 2017, I can't stress enough how important it is for developers to follow standard security procedures and policies.
+	Being one of the suggested OWASP's top 10 most critical web application security risks for 2017, I can't stress enough how important it is for developers to follow standard security procedures and policies when it comes to APIs.
 The API could've been hardened further by doing two things:

 	1. Restrict access to the API by only allowing specific computers/IP address to use it.
 You can use [iptables](https://www.garron.me/en/bits/iptables-open-port-for-specific-ip.html) or [firewalld](https://major.io/2014/11/24/trust-ip-address-firewallds-rich-rules/).

-	2. Implement proper authorization to the API, to prevent unauthenticated attempts to abuse the API and create Docker images/containers.
+	2. Implement proper authorization to the API using TLS certiciates, to prevent unauthenticated attempts to abuse the API and create Docker images/containers.
 Refer to this [article](http://tech.paulcz.net/2016/01/secure-docker-with-tls/) for further details.

 - **SSH Root Login**